pytask-dev/pytask/docs/source/tutorials/set_up_a_project.md

 ## The directory structure

-The following directory tree gives an overview of the project's different parts.
+The following directory tree gives an overview of the project's different parts after the first build.

 ```text
 my_project